 This route is reached via Giveout Creek FSR, near the Morning Mountain Bike Trails area above Nelson, BC.
 I recommend using the Trailforks app to familiarize yourself with the area as there is a network of trails and roads up there!
 Some of the recent logging roads are not on the Trailforks app, but if you put the app on your phone, it will show you where you are in relation to the main access road and trail.

 This route to Toad Mountain follows the “Upper Powerslave” mountain bike trail.
-The road up Giveout was in great condition in October 2018 with just a few steeper patches.
-It would be okay for a brave 2WD low clearance vehicle until the very end.
-4WD is recommended.
+The road up Giveout is in good condition with a couple steep switchbacks and small ruts.
+4WD high clearance is recommedned.

 From Nelson, head south on Highway 6 until you reach Giveout Creek FSR just before Cottonwood Regional Park.
 Turn right onto Giveout Creek and reset your odometer.

 Drive up Giveout Creek FSR.
 At 1.6km, ignore the switchback leading left and continue straight (north-west) on the main road.
 At 4.8km, cross a bridge over Giveout Creek.
 At 9.0km, pass the upper kiosk for the Morning Mountain Bike Trails.
 Reach a major junction at 10.0km with a large boulder at the cross-roads.
 Take the left fork up the west branch of Giveout Creek FSR.
 Continue driving up a series of switchbacks and then stay on the main road as it wraps high along the mountain side, heading back south with impressive views below.
 Toad Mountain will come into view!

 The last section of FSR has several short branches to recent clearcuts.
 Stay on the main road and consult Trailforks if you’re not sure about a junction.
 At 16.7km, reach a forked junction near the top of the ridge and switchback right, away from Toad Mountain.
 At 17.4km park or turn left (steep) at another junction where the road widens.
 The last 0.5km of access road to the start of the trail are very steep and require low-range gears.
 Better to park and walk.